Chamonix 45F-2

 • Published

-This view camera is made with a beautiful combination of materials such as teak wood, carbon fiber, stainless steel, and aluminum.
-The design of this camera follows the concept introduced by Richard H. Phillips, which takes advantage of high-tech materials to offer precise movements, durability and light-weight combined with a hundred-year old proof classic design.
+This view camera is crafted from a beautiful blend of materials, including teak wood, carbon fiber, stainless steel, and aluminum.
+Its design is inspired by the concept introduced by Richard H. Phillips, which combines high-tech materials for precise movements, durability, and lightweight construction with a timeless, century-old classic design.

-This short essay describes how the Chamonix C45F-2 ended up being my first large format camera.
-It is a beautifully handmade large format camera that has everything I need for architectural, still life and nature photography.
+This short essay explains how the Chamonix 45F-2 became my first large format camera.
+A beautifully handcrafted piece, it offers everything I need for architectural, still life, and nature photography.

 The 4×5 Project